anton2920/fvwm98/README.md

 # fvwm98

 fvwm98 is a window manager with Windows 98 look and feel.
-This repository contains a port of this windows manager to a modern Unix running on the `amd64` architecture.
+This repository contains a port of this window manager to a modern Unix running on the `amd64` architecture.

 Most of the compiler warnings were fixed, which in turn fixed a lot of bugs and faults.
 Also [configure.in](configure.in) file was reworked to enable build with a modern `clang`.
 Tested on FreeBSD 13+ and Debian 12.